 Dairy dips are another low volume / high value dairy category; this one showing steady volume growth in recent years.
 Flavour innovations have been particularly successful in maintaining the consumer appeal of another traditional favourite in the dairy case.

-Australia’s consumption of ice-cream is relatively high by world standards—around 18 litres per head and third only to New Zealand and the United States.
-The market is stable in volume terms, if highly seasonal in certain stick line, or single serve, segments.
+Australia’s consumption of ice-cream is relatively high by world standards – around 18 litres per head and third only to New Zealand and the United States.
+The market is stable in volume terms and highly seasonal in certain stick line or single serve segments.

-The major market development in recent years has been in premium indulgent treats, in both stick lines and smaller-sized take-home tubs.
-Refreshing fruit-based products are also popular with consumers seeking a healthy option within the category.
+The major market development for ice-cream in recent years has been in premium indulgent treats, in both stick lines and smaller-sized take-home tubs.
+Refreshing fruit-based, ice-cream products are also popular with consumers seeking a healthy option within the category.

 Strong international brands, such as Streets (from Unilever), Peters (from R&R Ice Cream) and Cadbury (from Mondelez) dominate the category.